davisjam/vuln-regex-detector/src/cache/README.md

 If we can save the result (cache/[memoize](https://en.wikipedia.org/wiki/Memoization) it), we'll get vast speedups.

 In addition, the same regexes often appear in multiple projects.
-So if two projects use the same regex, this regex can be calculated once and the results used in both places.
+So if two projects use the same regex, this regex can be checked once and the results used in both places.

-# How the cache works
+# Interacting with the cache

-Caching is used during the Detect phase.
+- The server side is `server/cache-server.js`.
+It accepts POST queries to `/api/lookup` and `/api/update`.
+- The client side is `client/cache-client.js`.

+## Generous client

+If you do not disable the cache, `check-regex.pl` interacts with the cache in two ways:

-1. Before `detect-vuln.pl` queries the detectors, it first queries our remote database.
+1. Before `detect-vuln.pl` queries the detectors, it first queries our server.
 If no hit, the detectors are queried locally.
-This querying is also performed by `check-file.pl` to filter out regexes for `detect-vuln.pl` in a batch, reducing network traffic.
-2. After a local detector query, `detect-vuln.pl` sends each new result to our remote database to accelerate subsequent queries.
+2. After a local detector query, `detect-vuln.pl` sends the result to our server to accelerate subsequent queries (thank you!).

-These are both implemented by `src/client/cache-client.js` using POST queries.
+It uses `client/cache-client.js` to make these queries.

+## Lazy client

+You might want to use a cache-only configuration.
+This way your client would not use the detectors itself, but would instead rely exclusively on the cache.
+If the cache has the regex, great!
+Otherwise, say "UNKNOWN" rather than paying the cost of the detectors locally.

+One place to use this configuration is in a linter, where performance is more important than accuracy.

+With a lazy client, use the `LOOKUP\_ONLY` mode of `client/cache-client.js`.
+This tells the server that no subsequent result will be coming from the client.
+Then server will answer the query in the background and eventually update its table for future lookups on the same regex.

 # Consent and privacy